Up-down ordered Chinese restaurant processes with two-sided immigration, emigration and diffusion limits: Chinese restaurant processes

 and $\bar{\gamma}\overset{d}{=}V^\prime\bar{\gamma}_1\concat\{(0,1-V^\prime)\}$ for independent $V^\prime\sim{\tt Beta}(\theta_1,1-\alpha)$ and $\bar{\gamma}_1\sim{\tt PDIP}^{(\alpha)}(\theta_1)$. \end{corollary}

 \begin{proof} Consider an $\mathrm{oCRP}^{(\alpha)}(\theta_1,\theta_2)$.
 For the initial table, we colour it in red with probability $(\theta_1-\alpha)/(\theta_1-\alpha+\theta_2)$.
-If it is not coloured in red, then each time a new table arrives to the left of the initial table, we flip an unfair coin with success probability $1-\alpha/\theta_1$ and colour the new table in red at the first success.
+If it is not coloured in red, then each time a new table arrives at the very left of the composition, we flip an unfair coin with success probability $1-\alpha/\theta_1$ and colour this new table in red at the first success.
 In this way, we separate the composition at every step into two parts: the tables to the left of the red table (with the red table included), and everything to the right of the red table.
 It is easy to see that the sizes of the two parts follow a P\'olya urn such that the asymptotic proportions follow $\mathtt{Dir} (\theta_1-\alpha,\theta_2)$.
 Moreover, conditionally on the sizes of the two parts, they are independent $\mathrm{oCRP}^{(\alpha)}(\theta_1,0)$ and $\mathrm{oCRP}^{(\alpha)}(\alpha,\theta_2)$ respectively.
-Now the claim follows from Lemma~\ref{lem:crp-pdip} and Definition \ref{defn:pdip}. \end{proof}
+Now the claim follows from Proposition~\ref{prop:crp-pdip} and Corollary~\ref{cor:pdip}. \end{proof}

 An ordered version \cite{Pitman97} of \emph{Kingman's paintbox processes} is described as follows.
-Let $\gamma\in \cI_{H,1}$ and $(Z_i, i\in \bN)$ be i.i.d.\@ uniform random variables on $[0,1]$.
+Let $\gamma\in \cI_{H,1}$ and $(Z_i, i\ge 1)$ be i.i.d.\@ uniform random variables on $[0,1]$.
 Then customers $i$ and $j$ sit at the same table, if and only if $Z_i$ and $Z_j$ fall in the same block of $\gamma$.
 Moreover, the tables are ordered by their corresponding intervals.
-For any $n\in \bN$, the first $n$ variables $(Z_i, i\in [n])$ give rise to a \emph{composition of the set $[n]$}, i.e.\ an ordered family of disjoint subsets of $[n]$:
+For any $n\ge 1$, the first $n$ variables $(Z_i, i\in [n])$ give rise to a \emph{composition of the set $[n]$}, i.e.\ an ordered family of disjoint subsets of $[n]$:

 Let $P_{n,\gamma}$ be the distribution of the random composition of $n$ induced by $C^*_{\gamma}(n)$.

 The following statement shows that the composition structure induced by an ordered CRP is a mixture of \emph{ordered Kingman paintbox processes}.